alajoie/command-engarde/README.md

 Intended to run using Python 3.x or greater

-This is a simple one player version of the tabletop game EnGarde origonally created by Reiner Knizia.
+This is a simple one player version of the tabletop game EnGarde originally created by Reiner Knizia.

 The first version simply recreates the BASIC version of this game.